stormaw07/Swift-Sounds/README.md

 8. Your Client ID will be displayed.
 9. After getting your Client ID, click on "View client secret".
 10. Your Client Secret will be displayed.
+---

 #### Refresh Token
-1.
+1. Once you have your Client ID and Client Secret, go to: https://alecchen.dev/spotify-refresh-token/
+2. Enter your Client ID and Client Secret in the respective fields.
+3. Click "Select All" to check all permission boxes, then press "Submit".
+4. You will receive an Access Token, a Refresh Token, and an Example Output.
+5. Copy your Refresh Token and save the Access Token for the next step.
+---

 #### Device ID
-1.
+1. To retrieve the Device ID of your current device, run the following GET request in your terminal:
+    - curl -X "GET" "https://api.spotify.com/v1/me/player/devices" -H "Authorization: Bearer YOUR_ACCESS_TOKEN"
+    - Replace YOUR_ACCESS_TOKEN with the Access Token you obtained in the previous step.
+2. After running the command, you'll receive a response in the terminal.
+Look for "id" and copy the string next to it—this is your Device ID.
+---

 ### Database setup
-After the API is working, the only thing remaining for the website to work perfectly is setting up the database
+After the API is working, the only thing remaining for the website to work perfectly is setting up the database.